timOTdev/0034_web_developer_bootcamp/notes.md

 ```

 - CHANGE CAMPGROUND ROUTE
-- we changed the EDIT route to grab info about current user to associate it with the campground
+- we changed the CREATE route to grab info about current user to associate it with the campground
 - we create a new author object to pass to the campground
 ```js
 // routes/campground.js